What are Hidden Mickeys?

 Most debate about HM’s involves the three-circle forms.
 My definition of a “true” three-circle (or classic) HM is rather strict: the circles must be in the right position and proportions, and Mickey’s head is larger than his ears.
 However, there are classic Mickeys that are not positioned or proportioned perfectly but are so accepted among Cast Members and the public that I include them as HM’s.
 For example, the small round tiles along the Standby entrance queue of Rock ’n’ Roller Coaster at Disney’s Hollywood Studios are all about the same size, but the image is accepted by Cast Members and guests as a Hidden Mickey, so I include it in my book and on my website.

 HM’s are added during some rehabs; like when the high-tech living room and kitchen were added, along with some HM’s, to the Carousel of Progress attraction in the Magic Kingdom.
-HM’s can also be lost during rehabs; for instance, many HM’s were lost during the retooling of Paradise Pier at California Adventure.
+HM’s can also be lost during rehabs; for instance, many HM’s were lost during the retooling of Paradise Pier at Disney California Adventure.
 (I mourn lost HM’s the same way some folks mourn discontinued attractions.)

-Questionable Hidden Mickeys
+Teaser Hidden Mickeys